lgmorand/training-aks-lab1/_entries/01-01 prerequisites.md

 Open any terminal, either a local one (PowerShell, WSL, VSCode terminal or Cloud Shell) and log in to your personal subscription.
 In parallel, log in to the [the Azure Portal](https://portal.azure.com).

 > **Warning**: Ensure that you are connected to the right subscription.
-The CLI may be connected to the wrong one
+The CLI may be connected to the wrong one!
+Use the az account show to be sure that you are targeting the right subcription!

 {% collapsible %}